A higher credit line can translate into more spending flexibility and improved credit scores.

 Automatic credit limit increases

-First is an automatic credit limit increase, where the issuer will boost your credit line without any action required from you.
+Discover can increase your credit automatically if you’ve been handling your account responsibly.
+And this requires no action from you.
 Discover regularly reviews cardholders’ credit card activity and may reward regular usage and a history of timely payments.

 Requesting a higher credit limit online